 What’s a good response rate for recruiting emails?

 Industry email benchmarks show single recruiting emails average a 10-15% reply rate, while multi-step automated sequences can reach 30% or higher.
-For LinkedIn InMail, personalized messages outperform bulk sends by roughly 15 percentage points according to LinkedIn's Talent Blog.
-AI-powered multi-channel platforms push results further - Pin users see a 48% response rate across combined email, LinkedIn, and SMS candidate engagement.
+For LinkedIn InMail, personalized messages outperform bulk sends by roughly 15 percentage points according to LinkedIn’s Talent Blog.
+AI-powered multi-channel platforms push results further - Pin users experience 5x better response rates than industry averages across combined email, LinkedIn, and SMS candidate engagement.

 Start Sending Outreach That Gets Replies

-Automated candidate outreach isn't a nice-to-have anymore.
-With 51% of organizations already using AI in recruiting and adoption nearly doubling year over year, teams that stick with manual outreach are falling behind on both speed and results.
+With 51% of organizations already using AI in recruiting and adoption nearly doubling year over year, candidate outreach automation is no longer optional.
+Teams sticking with manual outreach are falling behind on both speed and results.

-The data points all in the same direction.
+All the data points in the same direction.
 Sequences outperform single sends.
 Personalization outperforms templates.
 Multi-channel outperforms any single channel alone.
 And automation makes all of it possible without burning out your recruiting team.

 Automate your candidate outreach with Pin - free to start →